The Super Sam Hero Vehicles

 delivered nationwide by Triton Express free of charge.

 Need: Financial contributions to purchase the goods for the buckets.
 The Food and Care Buckets are currently packed by Checkers and the Love Buckets we pack ourselves.

-The Beautiful Memory Project
+The Beautiful Memory Initiative

-Need: Financial contributions and trained counsellors to assist families at their time of need.
+- End of Life Support: Psychologists and trained counsellors to assist families at their time of need.

-The Super Sam Hero Wi-Fi Project
+The Super Sam Hero Wi-Fi Initiative

 This is one of our key new focus areas.
 Here we are raising funds so that we can promote connectedness between families when children are stuck in hospital and are unable to see their families regularly or communicate without using expensive data.
 The idea is to start installing Wi-Fi in paediatric government wards and to create 'smart rooms' where children can play and have fun, despite their various restrictions and chronic conditions.
 Our aim is to put Wi-Fi and tablets into certain wards in government hospitals which will work in conjunction with the smart rooms.

 Need: Financial contributions or a technology company to commit to assist in this area as part of their CSI contribution.

 The SAM Support Group